kacperzielinskidev/getctx/_spec/getctx.md

 - **`internal/app/model.go`**: **Terminal User Interface (TUI) Core**.

   - All interactive logic resides here, built using the **`bubbletea`** library and the Model-View-Update pattern.
-  - **`Model` struct**: Holds the entire TUI state, including the cursor, selected items, and error messages.
+  - **`Model` struct**: Holds the entire TUI state, including the cursor, selected items, current path, and modes (e.g., input mode, filter mode).
   - **`View()` method**: Renders the UI based on the model's state.
   - **`Update()` method**: A key component that handles all user input and state changes.
-It now performs **dynamic layout calculation on every frame**, ensuring the UI remains responsive and correctly sized even when components (like error messages) appear or disappear.
+It now performs **dynamic layout calculation on every frame**, ensuring the UI remains responsive and correctly sized.
   - Integrates a **`viewport`** component to smoothly handle scrolling through long file lists.

 - **`internal/app/build_context.go`**: **Business Logic**.